Etiqa/qasimodo-bdd-templates/Guide-writing-scenarios.md

 Then steps should not be written as a future tense since this leads to be more procedural (imperative) over behavioral (declarative).
 Write your Then steps in present and using some conditionals when required.

+Feel free to explore our [**_BDD Templates Library_**](https://github.com/Etiqa/qasimodo-bdd-templates/tree/master/features)!
+There, you will find many useful examples of feature files that will help you write your owns.